-In this example, the Issuer does not elect to call the Notes and the Notes remain outstanding until maturity.
-Because the Final Value of each Underlying is greater than or equal to its Downside Threshold, JPMorgan Financial will pay you on the Maturity Date \$10.145 per \$10.00 principal amount Note, which is equal to your principal amount plus the final Coupon.
+Because the closing level of at least one Underlying was less than its Initial Value on each Observation Date, the Notes are not automatically called.
+Because the Final Value of each Underlying is greater than or equal to its Downside Threshold, JPMorgan Financial will pay you on the Maturity Date \$10.125 per \$10.00 principal amount Note, which is equal to your principal amount plus the final Coupon.

-In addition, JPMorgan Financial will also pay the Coupon of \$0.145 on each of the first to ninth Coupon Payment Dates.
-Accordingly, JPMorgan Financial will have paid a total of \$11.45 per \$10.00 principal amount Note, for a 14.50% total return over the approximately 2.5 year term of the Notes.
+In addition, JPMorgan Financial will also pay the Coupon of \$0.125 on each of the first to eleventh Coupon Payment Dates.
+Accordingly, JPMorgan Financial will have paid a total of \$11.50 per \$10.00 principal amount Note, for a 15.00% total return over the approximately three (3) year term of the Notes.

-Example 3 - Notes Are NOT Called and the Final Value of Any Underlying Is Below Its Downside Threshold
+Example 3 - Notes Are NOT Automatically Called and the Final Value of Each Underlying Is Below Its Downside Threshold